Cortalo/Cortalo.github.io/_posts/2023-06-02-engineering-mathematics-001.markdown

 a_n(x) y^{(n)} + a_{n-1}(x)y^{(n-1)} + \dots + a_1(x)y' + a_0(x)y = f(x)
 $$

-All the derivaties are degree of 1.
+All the derivaties (including zero's derivative) are degree of 1.

 ## Solutions